-Ancient Mesopotamia : Mesopotamia, ancient Greek meaning ‘land between two rivers' ( Meso middle, potamos river ) the Tigris-Euphrates, the biblical land known as Ancient Mesopotamia, The Fertile Crescent, on The Silk Route, the rise of the first civilisation of the world, where time began, Sumerians : 60 parts.
-Babylonians : 60 seconds, 60 minutes, 360 degrees, The Map.
-Sumerians : the wheel, weaving cloth, the cart, the chariot, the sailboat, the plough, mathematics, architecture, sun-dried bricks, astronomy, astrology, agriculture, irrigation, cuneiform writing, monarchy, copper tools, arrowheads, razors, swords, harpoons, maces, slings and clubs.
+Ancient Mesopotamia : Mesopotamia, ancient Greek meaning ‘land between two rivers' ( Meso middle, potamos river ) the Tigris-Euphrates, the biblical land known as Ancient Mesopotamia, The Fertile Crescent, on The Silk Route, the rise of the first civilisation of the world, where time began, Sumerians : 60 parts, 360 degrees, Babylonians : 60 seconds, 60 minutes, The Map.
+Sumerians : the wheel, weaving cloth, the cart, the chariot, the sailboat, the plough, mathematics, architecture, sun-dried bricks, astronomy, astrology, agriculture, irrigation, cuneiform writing, monarchy, stamp seals, cylinder seals, copper tools, arrowheads, razors, swords, harpoons, maces, slings, clubs and beer made from barley.

-First use of soap recorded on a cuneiform tablet, Girsu a city of ancient Sumer 2,500 BC used for removing lanolin from sheep, alkalis from burned wood and fats equals saponification, water absorbs the alkali from the ash 'leaching' creating impure soap.
+First use of soap recorded on a cuneiform tablet Girsu, a City of ancient Sumer 2,500 BC used for removing lanolin from sheep, alkalis from burned wood and fats equals saponification, water absorbs the alkali from the ash 'leaching' creating impure soap.
 The Sumer City of Ur would call up to 10,000 to labour, dominated by women producing four hundred tons of wool each year.
 First known recipe of soap one quart of oil, six quarts of potash equals impure soap.
 The first evidence of soap being used to clean the skin, cuneiform tablet found in Hattusha : the Hittite Capital located in Boğazkale District of Çorum Province.
 The first recorded evidence of soap production written in cuneiform on a clay tablet 2800 BC, Sumerians.
 2200 BC, Sumerians (where oils in soap began), a formula of soap consisting of water, alkali (ash) and cassia oil (cinnamomum) was written on a clay tablet (two thousand years before The Silk Route opened) .
 King Nabonidus, Neo-Babylonian 6th century BC : ashes, cypress extract, sesame oil (antibacterial, antiviral) written on clay cylinders Ur.